Traversio

 • closes the handle before returning

-If you want a small amount of read-ahead on one handle, increase maxConcurrentReads:
+For a small amount of read-ahead on one handle, increase maxConcurrentReads:

 let data = try await sftp.readFile(